 VIPER - short for Volatiles Investigating Polar Exploration Rover - represents exactly the kind of high-stakes mission that could make or break Blue Origin's lunar business.
 The 2.5-meter tall, 500-kilogram rover was designed to hunt for water ice and other resources at the moon's south pole, equipped with a one-meter drill and three scientific instruments.
 Originally slated for a 2023 launch, the mission faced repeated delays and cost overruns before NASA pulled the plug in July 2024.

 Now the rover gets a second chance, and Blue Origin gets its moment to prove it belongs in NASA's stable of trusted delivery partners.
-"Our second Blue Moon MK1 lander is already in production and well-suited to support the VIPER rover," the company within hours of the contract announcement.
+"Our second Blue Moon MK1 lander is already in production and well-suited to support the VIPER rover," the company posted on X within hours of the contract announcement.
 "Building on the learnings from our first MK1 lander, this mission is important for future lunar permanence."